Direct election

-Direct election is a system of choosing political officeholders in which the voters directly cast ballots for the persons or political party that they desire to see elected.
+Direct election is a system of choosing political officeholders in which the voters directly cast ballots for the persons or political party that they want to see elected.

-For the most part, government by the people means government by election where the people are choosing candidates and parties to represent them in office.
-Yet there are many different ways to structure elections including both direct and indirect elections.
 The method by which the winner or winners of a direct election are chosen depends upon the electoral system used.

-The most commonly used direct election systems are the plurality system and the two-round system for single-winner elections, such as a presidential election, and party-list proportional representation for the election of a legislature.
+The most commonly used systems are the plurality system and the two-round system for single-winner elections, such as a presidential election, and plurality block voting and proportional representation for the election of a legislature or executive.

 By contrast, in an indirect election, the voters elect a body which in turn elects the officeholder in question.
+In other settings, politicians and office holders are appointed.

+In a double direct election, the elected representative serves on two councils, typically a lower-tier council of a municipality and an upper-tier council of a regional district or municipality.